 Halfway up the British Columbia coast, along the fabled Inside Passage route to Alaska, lies The Great Bear Rainforest.
-Known to some as “Canada’s Amazon,” this remote and little-visited Shangri-La is considered one of the last unspoiled regions left on Earth.
-The partly protected ecological wonderland hosts a cluster of ancient indigenous communities and a medley of majestic species from 1,000 year-old cedars, to humpback whales and grizzly bears, to the iconic white “Spirit Bear.”
+This remote and little-visited Shangri-La is one of the last intact wilderness regions left on Earth – home to ancient indigenous communities and a medley of majestic species from 1,000 year-old cedars, to humpback whales and grizzlies, to the iconic white “Spirit Bear.”

-According to the denizens of this wilderness, another giant is said to roam these woods.
-For centuries, both native and non-native residents have reported encounters with the “Sasquatch” – a legendary species of man-ape believed to be living in the deepest nooks of this far-flung coast.
+According to the denizens of this region, another giant is said to roam these woods.
+For centuries, both indigenous and non-indigenous residents have reported encounters with the “Sasquatch” – an apocryphal species of man-ape believed to be living in the deepest nooks of this far-flung coast.
 Sightings of the elusive creatures and their tracks are so common that nearly everyone has a story.

-In the Valleys of the Noble Beyond: Travels in Search of the Sasquatch is a compelling portrait of one of nature’s most bizarre mysteries amid a magical, but unsettled, region threatened by human activity.
+In the Valleys of the Noble Beyond: Travels in Search of the Sasquatch is a compelling portrait of one of nature’s most enduring mysteries amid a magical, but unsettled region threatened by human activity.

 – Jason Webster, author of A Death in Valencia